 “Yeah, it’s great,” she answered.
 “I’ve been here for about six years now and I’m really enjoyin it.”

 “How do ye get a job in East Berlin?” he probed.

 There was a pause before she answered and it was obvious that she was considering how much to tell.

 “I was delegated by the Communist Party,” she admitted waiting for his reaction.

 “I know a few people in the Communist Party,” he lied, trying to remember a few names from the East German Society.

 They found a secluded corner in the busy pub and ordered two beers.

 “The Communist Party chose me,” she explained, “because I had already been to Eastern Europe several times and knew what to expect.
 They knew there was the danger of younger more idealistic members becoming disillusioned when they saw the real thing,” she smiled.

 Shaun avoided mentioning his involvement with the Worker’s Party knowing how hated they were by the Communist Party.

 The balding man with the double chin at her side didn’t look like a great catch.
-From what Shaun could see she was only too glad to use them to hinder the amorous advances of the man who looked absolutely frustrated by that stage of the evening.
+From what Shaun could see she was only too glad to use them to hinder his unwelcome advances.

 “Let’s call for the bill and go back to your flat,” he said interrupting their conversation abruptly.